The secret sauce to winning at youth sports is the understanding that it all starts with the right coaching attitude.

 6. Engage your players’ parents.

-Involve as many players’ parents as you can in team activities.
-Some possible roles on your team include scorekeepers, assistant coaches, team parents, and team party hosts.
+Involve as many players’ parents as possible in team activities.
+Possible roles on your team include scorekeepers, assistant coaches, team parents, and team party hosts.
 Kids seem more engaged when their parents are involved in the team.
-For youth sports, communication with players’ parents is very important.
-Schedule an early meeting with parents to set expectations for the season, keep an updated calendar, and find the best way to communicate with all parents efficiently.

 Email lists and parent meetings after games and practices work well for many teams.
 Don’t be shy about handing out compliments.
 What parent doesn’t want to hear that their child is doing well?